 Planning a PEP Presentation

-- Note the lead time needed for each type of presentation.
-PEP will let you know when we identify a speaker and give you their contact information.
-The speaker may want to talk with you to further define the topic.
+- PEP will let you know when we identify a speaker and give you their contact information.
+The speaker may want to talk with you further to define the topic.
 Please note: PEP talks and workshops are in great demand.
 Even with a month’s lead time, there is no guarantee that PEP will be able to fulfill every request.

 Off-Site Class Policy